wger-project/flutter/fastlane/metadata/android/README.md

 # Release process

+## 1. Update flutter version

+If we use a new version, update the version used by

+* Github Actions in `android-release.yaml` in this repository
+* Fdroid build recipe in [their repo](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/de.wger.flutter.yml).
+  Since this can potentially take some time, it should happen well in advance

-## 1. Dry-run release before uploading
+## 2. Dry-run release before uploading

 * Increase build nr in pubspec.yaml
 * `flutter build appbundle --release`